ManjuGGitHub/90DaysofDevOps/2024/day03/solution.md

 # Basic Linux Commands - Day 3

 Task 1: View the content of a file and display line numbers.
-![Manju] steps to create file with any content and view the same file:
+Steps to create file with any content and view the same file:
     step1: create file demo.txt with [hello everyone, welcome to #90daysofdevops challenge.....] cat > demo.txt #press ENTER, note: there are few other way to create demo.txt, you can use anyone ex: vim,nano hello everyone